CamDavidsonPilon/decision-weights/README.md

 ![Imgur](http://i.imgur.com/KHePN5a.png)

 The original HIT data and the python scripts that generate are in the repo, plus the data that I just now recieved back from MTurk.
+Each HIT received 10 turkers.

 **Note:** The Turking cost me $88.40, if you'd like to give back over [Gittip](https://www.gittip.com/CamDavidsonPilon/), that would be great =)

 ## Analysis

+Below is a slightly inappropriate heatmap of the choices people made.
+If everyone was rational, and hence indifferent to the two choices, the probabilities should hover around 0.5.
+This is clearly not the case.

 ![Imgur](http://i.imgur.com/c8Fg8eV.png)